ewoodbury/ewoodbury.com/content/index.md

 {{< figure src="https://ewoodbury.github.io/ewoodbury.com/profile.jpg" >}}

-My technical interests include databases, backend systems, and data visualization.
+My technical interests include data platforms (particularly Spark), distributed systems, and data visualization.
 I enjoy thinking about how data tools can enable organizations to function more optimally.

 I'm also interested in global development, particularly how to most effectively lift out of poverty the [650 million people living on less than $2.15 per day](https://data.worldbank.org/indicator/SI.POV.DDAY).

+Away from the keyboard, I rotate through phases of road cycling, mountain biking, running, hiking/backpacking, and photography.

 ## Links